History of Overwatch

 |Guangzhou Charge||-250 (1.40)|

 In this match, the odds offered on Guangzhou Charge are significantly lower, meaning they're the favorites to win the match.
-If you were to place a $250 wager on Guangzhou Charge to win, you would earn $100, whereas a $100 bet on London Spitfire would earn you $175.
+If you were to place a $250 wager on Guangzhou Charge to win, you would earn $100.
+A $100 bet on London Spitfire would earn you $175.

 Another way to look at the odds (at the decimal format) reveals a $100 bet on Guangzhou Charge would earn you $40, while a $100 bet on London Spitfire will net you $175.

-Each match in the Overwatch League is played in a first-to-three (or bets-of-five) maps series, meaning that the team which wins three maps first, wins the match.
-With this format, there are potentially up to five maps played in every clash, allowing Overwatch bettors to explore the map winner market.
+Each match in the Overwatch League is played in a first-to-three (or bets-of-five) maps series.
+This means that the team which wins three maps first, wins the match.
+With this format, there are potentially up to five maps played in every clash.
+Thus allowing Overwatch bettors to explore the map winner market.